modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/hdk_on_native/index.rst

 For simple operations which don't include actual computations, execution can use Arrow API.
 We can use it to rename columns, drop columns and concatenate frames.
-Arrow execution is performed if we have an arrow table in the partition abd it's preferable since it doesn't require actual data import into HDK.
+Arrow execution is performed if we have an arrow table in the partition and it's preferable since it doesn't require actual data import into HDK.

 HDK execution
 '''''''''''''